Umeshbalande/MCQ_QuestionGenerator/README.md

 # MCQ Question Generator using Open AI API (gpt 3.5-turbo-16k or gpt-4)

-Sure, here is a README file that you can use to upload your code to GitHub:

-# Multiple Choice Question Generator

 This repository contains a Python script that generates multiple choice questions.
 The script uses the OpenAI API to generate the questions, and it can be used to generate questions on any topic.

 ## Getting Started